NVIDIA/OptiX_Apps/README.md

 The grey background is from a constant environment light.
 Then from left to right: point light, point light with projection texture, spot light with cone angle and falloff, spot light with projection texture, IES light, IES light with projection texture, rectangle area light, rectangle area light with importance sampled emission texture, arbitrary mesh light (cow), arbitrary mesh light with emission texture.

 **rtigo9_omm** is exactly the same as rtigo9, just using the new Opacity Micromap (OMM) feature added in OptiX SDK 7.6.0.
 It uses the OptiX Toolkit CUDA based OMM Baking Tool to generate OMMs from the RGBA cutout textures.
-The OptiX Toolkit also requires OptiX SDK 7.6.0 at this time.
+The OptiX Toolkit also requires OptiX SDK 7.6.0 at this time (2023-03-30).

 With OMMs, the sharing of geometry acceleration structures (GAS) among different materials is restricted for materials with cutout opacity because the OMM is part of the GAS.
 The cutout opacity value calculation has been changed from using the RGB intensity to the alpha channel because that is what the OMM Baking tool defaults to when using RGBA textures.